-The law provides that a parent, subsidiary or affiliated corporation shall report, in its income tax return or otherwise, any information the Secretary "may reasonably require for the determination of the net income taxable under this division."
-Failure to furnish such information within thirty days after demand subjects the corporation to a penalty of \$100 for each day's omission in addition to the penalty provided under G.S.
-105-230.
+The law provides that a parent, subsidiary or affiliated corporation must report, in its income tax return or otherwise, any information the Secretary "may reasonably require for the determination of the net income taxable under this division."

 5. Definitions of Subsidiary Corporation, Parent Corporation, and Affiliated Corporation